microsoft/msphpsql/README.md

     sudo setsebool -P httpd_can_network_connect_db 1

-**Mac OS**
+**macOS**

     sudo apachectl restart

 ### Step 6: Create your sample app
-Navigate to `/var/www/html` (`/usr/local/var/www/htdocs` on Mac) and create a new file called testsql.php.
+Navigate to your system's document root -- `/var/www/html` on Ubuntu, Debian, and Redhat, `/srv/www/htdocs` on SUSE, or `/usr/local/var/www/htdocs` on Mac.
+Create a new file called testsql.php.
 Copy and paste the following code into testsql.php and change the servername, username, password and databasename.

     <?php
     $serverName = "yourServername";